 First off, WebinarJam doesn’t require any software downloads or installation.

-It’s conveniently designed to work with your favorite web browser on any device.
+It’s conveniently designed to work with your favorite web browser on any device for ultimate functionality.

 • Easy Presentations

 Once you’ve created your webinar slides, the last thing you need to worry about is having a clunky and slow way of uploading them into your webinar.